 When debt becomes overwhelming, sometimes the best thing you can do is turn to a professional for debt management help.
 This is often easier said than done.
-There are many companies that are nothing more than scams, charging huge fees without actually helping you deal with debt.
-Finding help for your debts that is both helpful and trustworthy can be difficult.
+Many companies are nothing more than scams, charging huge fees without actually helping you deal with debt.
+Finding help for your debts that is both useful and trustworthy can be difficult.

 Where to Get Help

-These are some of the best, most reputable places to go for debt management help:
+These are the best, most reputable places to go for debt management help:

-If you are unsure of whether or not a company is trustworthy, check with the Better Business Bureau.
-Read reviews and ratings about the company or individual before you commit to anything.
+These offer budgeting and debt management help by providing counselling to help you learn how to manage your debt better.
+Some may also help you negotiate with creditors.
+Beware of agencies that claim to be non-profit, but charge substantial fees upfront.
+If you are unsure of whether or not an agency is trustworthy, check with the Better Business Bureau.
+Read reviews and ratings about the agency before you commit to anything.

 Protecting Yourself From Scams